SamueleGiraudo/Bud-Music-Box/README.md

 + `abcm2ps`
 + `timidity`

+Moreover, a proper installation of sound fonts is necessary.

 ## User guide
 This [page](Help.md) contains the description of the Bud Music Box instruction set and